pact-foundation/pact-plugins/docs/content-matcher-design.md

 }
 ```

+#### Providing a text markup of the interaction for display in UIs

+To aid UIs displaying the interaction details to users, the plugin can provide a marked up text format of the interaction
+in the `interactionMarkup` attribute of the `PluginConfiguration`.
+This will be persisted into the pact file for the
+interaction.

 ### Match content requests

 Now that the interaction has been configured, everytime the Pact mock server or verifier encounters a content type